mydobie/skipMenu/README.md

 To fix known issues, you can run `npm run lint:fix`.
 NOTE: You may need to run this command multiple times until you get a successful run in order to fix all issues.

-If you want linting issues fixed as you save files, run `npm run lint:watch` in a terminal at the root of the project.
+If you want linting issues automatically fixed as you save files, run `npm run lint:watch` in a terminal at the root of the project.

 More information on fixing linting errors is available at: [esLint](https://eslint.org/docs/rules/), [Prettier](https://prettier.io/docs/en/install.html), and [airbnb JS style guide](https://github.com/airbnb/javascript)